awsaavedra/awsaavedra.github.io/content/resume.md

 #### Guru Indexer, Guru investor returns for index fund costs
 **Guru Indexer**
 Guru index which aggregated stock data and metadata from various sources which was I believed would produce a highly concentrated long term outperformance focused strategy for large and small capital US based companies sources included GuruFocus and WhaleWisdom.
-The rough details are outlined in this blog post awsaavedra.com/posts/enterprising-investor.
+The rough details are outlined in this blog post https://awsaavedra.com/posts/enterprising-investor.
    - Strategy was eventually discussed with highly skilled value investors and then discontinued once I learned about a startup that was implementing a strategy that rhymed in their flagship product with more traction and I was able to get their service free with lifetime membership.
 It pays to be early.
 ---------

 ## Education

+**M.S.
+Computer Science: Interactive Intelligence**, Georgia Institute of Technology, 2023 - Present

-**Bachelor of Science in Machine Learning and Neural Computation** UC MGPA: 3.72, Minor in Computer Science, University of California San Diego
+**B.S.
+Machine Learning and Neural Computation** UC MGPA: 3.72, Minor in Computer Science, University of California San Diego

-**CoFounder and Principal Member**, Hackathons at UC San Diego	2013 - 2014 Certification
+**CoFounder and Principal Member**, Hackathons at UC San Diego	2013 - 2014

 ##### Certifications and Awards